vuejs/pinia/docs/core-concepts/plugins.md

 ## Adding new options

-It is possible to create new options when defining stores to later on consume the options on plugins.
+It is possible to create new options when defining stores to later on consume them from plugins.
 For example, you could create a `debounce` option that allows you to debounce any action:

 ```js
 defineStore({